4GeeksAcademy/javascript-dom-tutorial-exercises/exercises/05-Create-DOM-Element-First/README.md

 ## 📝 Instructions:

-1. Using the `createElement()` function, create a Paragraph (`p`) element with `yellow` background, set the `innerHTML` to 'Hello World', and finally append it in the document.
+1. Using the `createElement()` function, create a paragraph (`p`) element with `yellow` background, set the `innerHTML` to 'Hello World', and finally append it in the document.

 ## 💻 Expected output:

-+ At the end your website should look like this:
++ At the end, your website should look like this:

 ![exercise 5 expected preview](../../.learn/assets/05.png)